-The CG Committee has considered the implications of the risks associated with Alaris' compensation program and has determined that the compensation program does not encourage an NEO to take inappropriate or excessive risks.
+The Compensation Committee has considered the implications of the risks associated with Alaris' compensation program and has determined that the compensation program does not encourage an NEO to take inappropriate or excessive risks.
 Reasons for this determination include, without limitation, the following:

-- Components of the compensation program are awarded on a discretionary basis; - The compensation package for NEOs is reviewed and assessed annually by the CG Committee and the Board; - The compensation program consists of fixed components (base salary) and short and long-term variable components (bonuses, Options and RSUs), and this is purposely designed to balance the level of risk taking while also focusing on generating long-term and sustainable value and growth for Shareholders; - RSUs and Options, which make up a significant portion of an NEO's total compensation, vest over a period of three years (in the case of RSUs) or four years (in the case of Options), which acts to further mitigate against the potential for inappropriate short-term risk taking; - Options and RSU grants are determined based on the number of shares outstanding and the number of Options and RSUs available for issuance under both Alaris' internal guidelines and the plan limits, all of which can be impacted by equity financings completed by the Corporation to either directly fund Partner financings or to reduce indebtedness utilized to fund such Partner financings.
-All equity offerings, and Option and RSU grants, must be approved by the independent Board members and cannot be concluded at management's discretion without such approval; - There are no compensation policies and practices that are structured significantly differently for any NEOs; and - An NEO that resigns or is terminated for cause forfeits their bonus and, unless otherwise determined any unvested, outstanding Options or RSUs.
+- Awards under the compensation program are made using some discretion; - The compensation package for NEOs is reviewed and assessed annually by the Compensation Committee and the Board: - The compensation program consists of fixed components (base salary) and short and long-term variable components (bonuses and RSUs), and this is purposely designed to balance the level of risk taking while also focusing on generating long-term and sustainable value and growth for Shareholders; - TSUs and PSUs, which typically make up a significant portion of an NEO's total compensation, vest over a period of three years and, in the case of PSUs, are subject to certain performance conditions, which acts to further mitigate against the potential for inappropriate short-term risk taking; - There are no compensation policies and practices that are structured significantly differently for any NEOs: and - An NEO that resigns or is terminated for cause forfeits their bonus and, unless otherwise determined any unvested, outstanding RSUs.

-The CG Committee will continue to monitor compensation governance and risk assessment practices on an ongoing basis to ensure that Alaris' compensation program is appropriately structured, including, without limitation, reviewing industry best practices, institutional shareholder guidelines and discussions with external advisors.
+The Compensation Committee will continue to monitor compensation governance and risk assessment practices on an ongoing basis to ensure that Alaris' compensation program is appropriately structured, including, without limitation, reviewing industry best practices, institutional shareholder guidelines and discussions with external advisors.